kenlowrie/mts10/README.md

 Then, run "gulp" to build a development version, or "NODE_ENV=rel gulp" to build a release version (the only difference is that your CSS and JS will be minified in the release version.

 You will need to modify two files before building the code (or at least before uploading to your server.
-This files are:
+The files are:

 	sql.logininfo.php
 	users.logininfo.php